RGSS3/RMenu/README.md

 ## words

 Throw away your old-fashioned IDEs.
-Be companion with vim/emacs and other excellent tools.
+Be companion with vim/emacs and other unique tools.
 Make your explorer a unified development environment(UDE).